adriangroza-sp/Service-Provider-L2VPN-Port-Based/README.md

-# Service-Provider-L2VPN-Vlan Based
+## Port based L2 VPN Point to Point /Pseudowire
-Vlan-based L2VPN service implemented in EVE-NG.
+Port-based L2VPN service implemented in EVE-NG.
 Includes topology, configuration, verification and troubleshooting

 ## Overview
 The service extends a customer VLAN across the provider network, allowing geographically separated customer sites to communicate as if they were connected to the same Layer 2 domain.

 ## Objectives
-Configure a VLAN-based L2VPN service
-Extend customer VLANs across the provider network Verify Layer 2 forwarding and connectivity
-Validate service operation through testing and troubleshooting
+Design and deploy a point-to-point Layer 2 VPN service across a service provider network.
+Provide transparent Ethernet connectivity between geographically separated customer sites.
+Implement a pseudowire-based service to emulate a dedicated leased Ethernet circuit.
+Transport customer Layer 2 traffic across a shared MPLS backbone while preserving Ethernet frame transparency.
+Establish secure and isolated customer connectivity independent of the provider infrastructure.

+## Limitations
+Port consumption and limited service density.
+Because a port-based VPWS maps one attachment circuit to one pseudowire, scaling customer services may require additional physical interfaces on both PE and CE devices.
+VLAN-based services can achieve higher interface utilization by multiplexing multiple services over the same physical port.

 ## Lab Environment
 - EVE-NG